cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ## Testing the Interface

 To demonstrate this DLL is functional, we will attempt to load the mesh data of an obj file from disk.
-In this tutorial I will be using a simple plane titled `plane.obj` however, this should work with any OBJ file so pick one of your own that you'd like to use with HumanFactors.
+In this tutorial I will be using a simple plane titled `plane.obj` however, this should work with any OBJ file so pick one of your own that you'd like to use with DHARTAPI.

 ### Create a Console Project